African American living history interpreters.

 four-room timber-frame houses, elevated off ground, with brick

 nogging for insulation (constructed 1850s).
-They were atypical even
+They were atypical

 for this plantation (though this reconstruction project appears to